MRC-Epid-it24/intake24/docs/admin/surveys/prompt-editor.md

 Content tab defines respondent facing content text fields and their localized versions.

-- `Name` - Short question name displayed in top breadcrumbs component
+- `Name` - Short prompt name displayed in top breadcrumbs component
-- `Text` - Text displayed in the header component (usually defaults to meal name for meal-level questions and to food name for food-level questions)
+- `Text` - Text displayed in the header component (usually defaults to meal name for meal-level prompts and to food name for food-level prompts)
-- `Description` - Main body of question details, which allows to embed `rich-text` content
+- `Description` - Main body of prompt details, which allows to embed `rich-text` content

 All fields can be localized to [languages](/admin/localization/languages) set up in the database.